kubepack/kubepack/docs/reference/pack_edit.md

 ```
       --alsologtostderr                  log to standard error as well as files
       --analytics                        Send analytical events to Google Guard (default true)
+      --kube-version string              name of the kubeconfig context to use
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
       --log_dir string                   If non-empty, write log files in this directory
       --logtostderr                      log to standard error instead of files